 Cover the tube in white paper, securing the starting end, and then tag the end with tape.
 Add the strip for the hat (already turned up 1 or 2 turns at 1/4 inch each), securing the starting end, and then tag the end with tape.
 Add the scarf, securing with tape.
 Then tuck the small fringe piece under the scarf, leaving fringe to show.
 Add face and buttons.

 All paper can be attached with tape, so no glue is needed.
 The scarf fringe can be tucked under the scarf wrap.

 2. Reindeer Hat: A Favorite for Plays and Parties

 This paper reindeer hat uses traced hands for the antlers and a simple band to complete the hat.
-Or take a look at these more realistic looking antlers which are placed more toward the front of the hat band.
-When I was a kid I always loved hats like this.
-For some reason they made me feel special.
+When I was a kid, I always loved hats like this.
+For some reason, they made me feel special.

 Decorate the hat band with markers, Merry Christmas greetings, or shaped punch-outs.

 Trees, snowmen, and gingerbread men all make good paper chain dolls.
 This idea is so simple, yet it stays very popular with kids.
 I think it's the magic of pulling the paper apart after cutting out the shape.

 - The accordion-style repeating pattern is fun to see and make.

 - Construction paper traditionally comes in sheets 9" x 12".
 It can be folded back and forth to make four or five sections.

 - We found four sections easier to fold (fold in half and half again, accordion style) and also easier to cut.